cocos/cocos-docs/en/render/camera.md

 - **zoomRatio**

   Specifies the zoom ratio of the camera, and the larger the value, the larger the image displayed.
-This property is turned on when alignWithScreen is set to **true**.
+This property takes effect when alignWithScreen is set to **true**.

 - **orthoSize**

   The viewport size of the Camera when set to orthographic projection.
-This property is turned on when alignWithScreen is set to **false**.
+This property takes effect when alignWithScreen is set to **false**.

 - **targetTexture**